freemint/teradesk/readme.txt

 subject line of your e-mail.

 THE  AUTHORS  CAN  NOT  BE HELD RESPONSIBLE for any form of damage caused by this program  or any of its components;  usage of all components of TeraDesk is  at  your own risk.
 See also the accompanying file COPYING for the terms of the General Public License.

 PLEASE  read the manual and  the development-history file before you use the program.
-You will need ST-Guide (not supplied with TeraDesk) for this.
+You will need ST-Guide  (not supplied with Tera Desktop) or another .HYP file viewer to read the manual.

 For the time being, comments should be sent to: vdjole@EUnet.yu